-Notes to Financial Statements June 30, 2015 and 2014
+Notes to Financial Statements June 30, 2016 and 2015 (Dollars in thousands)

 - (h) Included in this category are two commingled funds that invest primarily in bank loans (one of which is leveraged), two commingled funds that invest primarily in catastrophe bonds and catastrophe insurance related derivative instruments, and an LLC that invests in state lottery prize receivables. - (i) This category includes a fund that structures transactions to help European banks meet their capital requirements under Basel II and Basel III.